Filming in Simi Valley

 Wood Ranch Parkway

 Filmmakers may request permission to post temporary "No Parking" signs on public streets as part of their applications, subject to the City's Temporary No Parking Sign Standards.
-If approved by the City, filmmakers must purchase City-approved signs and post them at least 48 hours before the parking prohibitions may take effect.
+If approved by the City, filmmakers must purchase City-approved signs and post them at least 72 hours before the parking prohibitions may take effect, or the City can post them for you for a fee.
+Please see the the Location Filming Permit Fees on page 12 of the Location Filming Permit Application.